Preventing and treating viral infections shouldn’t be this hard. And it shouldn’t garner so much fear. Mother Nature has some solutions for us.

 Let’s back this thing up.
 Ignore all the nanny-state brainwashing and political hair-on-fire commentary about COVID-19 for now.
 When it comes to handling viral infections, they’re all full of hooey anyway.

-At its core, a viral infection is a biological interaction between a virus and a human host.
+At its core, a viral infection is a biological interaction between a virus and its host.
 Mother Nature’s rules govern the infection process.
 Ignoring them is perilous to your health.

 Nevertheless, ignoring Mother Nature is a hallmark of modern living.
 Failure to live by her rules has led to many disease pandemics over the past few decades.
 Heart disease, mental disorders (especially autism and Alzheimer’s Disease), cancer, autoimmune diseases, diabetes, respiratory disorders, and obesity are just some of them.